enkelmedia/NewsletterStudio.Plugins.UmbracoForms/readme.md

 ```

 ## Contribute
-Contributions are more than welcome, start with opening an issue.
+Contributions are more than welcome, please start with opening an issue.